frknecn3/blue-commerce-native/README.md

 # blue-commerce-native

-The React Native App of BluE-Commerce created by me.
+The React Native App version of BluE-Commerce created by me.